2026-02-2611 min read

 STL and Image to 3D

-Image to 3D does not export STL directly.
-The app exports GLB, OBJ, and USDZ.
-But if you need an STL file for your 3D printer, converting is straightforward.
+Image to 3D exports as GLB.
+If you need an STL file for your 3D printer, converting is straightforward.

 How to convert to STL using Blender (free):

-1. Export your model from Image to 3D as OBJ or GLB
+1. Export your model from Image to 3D as GLB

 2. Open Blender (free, available on Windows, macOS, and Linux)

-3. Go to File > Import and select your GLB or OBJ file
+3. Go to File > Import and select your GLB file

 4. Verify the model looks correct in the viewport